 Instructions

-• In a large skillet, heat the olive oil over medium heat.
-Add the chopped Roma tomatoes, stirring occasionally.
-Cook the tomatoes for 8-10 minutes until they break down and release their juices.
+- In a pan, heat the remaining olive oil over medium heat.
+Add chopped Roma tomatoes, oregano, basil, red pepper flakes, and salt.
+Cook until tomatoes break down into a chunky sauce.

 Notes